 What is an Electric Bike?

 An electric bicycle works like a regular one but has an electric motor and a battery.
 The battery supplies power to the motor, which assists the rider during pedalling.
-When the rider engages the pedals, the motor kicks in to accelerate and maintain momentum.
+When the rider engages the , the motor kicks in to accelerate and maintain momentum.

 Some electric bikes have a throttle on the handlebars.
 When engaging the throttle, the electric bike propels forward without use of the pedals.